survivejs/react-book/manuscript/03_webpack_and_react.md

 We can work around this problem using hot loading. [babel-plugin-react-transform](babel-plugin-react-transform) allow us to instrument React components in various ways.
 Hot loading is one of these.
 It is enabled through [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).

 *react-transform-hmr* will swap React components one by one as they change without forcing a full refresh.
 Given it just replaces methods, it won't catch every possible change.
 This includes changes made to class constructors.
-There will be times when you will need to force a refresh but it will work most of the time.
+There will be times when you will need to force a refresh, but it will work most of the time.

 To enable hot loading for React, you should first install the packages using